 We can look at two main ways of CBD consumption for the majority of people: topicals and dietary supplements.
 This means that the first decision is whether you wish to consume your CBD transdermally through the skin (by external application), or through the mouth (by eating, drinking, or inhaling).
 There are some outliers, such as injectables and suppositories, but those will not be discussed here.

 Since cannabidiol generally has no taste, it can be added to many foods and beverages.
 This makes it a pleasant, easy way to incorporate CBD into your diet without changing your current favorite flavor profiles.
 At present, CBD is commonly seen in sublingual drops, capsules, chewing gum, butters, and oils.
 All of these are great ways to add CBD to your daily routine.
 If you are feeling adventurous, you can purchase CBD isolate crystals and mix it into your daily meal plans.
 Note that since edibles must be absorbed through the gastrointestinal tract, they encourage a whole body effect.
 Also note that the GI tract can be irritated or activated by various forms of CBD supplements, so care must be taken in seeking out products that work for you.
 At the very least, find clean, natural products with little to no additives, fillers, or artificial constituents.
-Battle Balm CBD plans to release ingestibles to accompany our topical line for a complete pain management solution.
+Battle Balm CBD Isolate oil is considered an ingestible.
 Please subscribe to our newsletter and get notified when we add new products!
-Because CBD has NO PSYCHOACTIVE effect (CBD does not make the user feel “high”), the consumer can experiment with the dosage.
+Because CBD has NO PSYCHOACTIVE effect, CBD does not make the user feel “high”.
+The consumer can experiment with the dosage to find his or her therapeutic window.

 Unlike the edibles, topical application of CBD specifically targets the tissue and areas of the body to which it is applied.
 Our Battle Balm CBD topical products fall into this category.
 The benefits of topical CBD are in the accurate delivery of CBD to the area needed and the reduced amount of CBD product required to treat the target area.
 For instance, one needs to ingest a certain quantity of CBD for the entire body system to positively respond whereas topical application of CBD could benefit the knee or back pain using much less CBD product to see results.
 This could mean lower costs for the consumer and a quicker, direct response to treatment.